 On every elegant French table, there is always an open bottle of wine and a beautiful carafe of water (avoid by all means plastic bottles).
 Indeed, no drink or condiment plastic bottle is acceptable on the table, except for a bottle of wine, and maybe a jar of Maille’s traditional Dijon mustard.
 Also, set bread, butter, and other condiments in small ramekins or decorative plates for a pretty table.
 Prefer to use a salt shaker, but if you don’t have one, just put salt in two small dishes on either end of the table (the French prefer the fleur de sel de Camargue over regular table salt).

 Once you have placed plates, glasses, utensils, and napkins on your table, you can think about how to decorate your table adding a French finishing touch as inspiration.
 The French avoid cluttering their tables with a large centerpiece.
 In addition, they usually avoid tall floral arrangements that can limit the conversation across the table.
 Instead, the French prefer to opt for a few fresh low-scent flowers in small personalized containers that effectively divide the space for the meal.

 For special occasions like Christmas for example, just a pretty Christmas decoration surrounded by a couple of twinkling candles, greenery, berries, or pine cones is enough to make a statement on your table.
 Also, you can put on the napkins a small present for each guest like a small box of chocolates.
 When it comes to colors for your table decorations, make sure not to use more than three.
-Two colors are usually enough like white/silver, red/gold, pink/copper, or green and red.
+Two colors are usually enough white/silver, red/gold, pink/copper, or green and red.
 To summarize, French table decoration is always simple, chic, and elegant through simple and stunning small pieces of decorations.